kdpuvvadi/blog/_posts/2023-05-17-getting-started-terraform-cloud.md

 ## Conclusion

-Terraform Cloud is easy to manage and will be on the lighter side on the chanrges too.
-Makes sence for smaller teams.
-But your organisation wants to selfhost the terraform cloud, Terraform Enterprise is a selfthosted Terraform Cloud with SSO and other features.
+Terraform Cloud is easy to manage and will be on the lighter side on the changes too.
+Makes sense for smaller teams.
+But your organisation wants to selfhost the terraform cloud, Terraform Enterprise is a self hosted Terraform Cloud with SSO and other features.
 But needs hefty check and on role engineers to managing and administration.

-As menstioned above, there are plenty of opensource alternatives.
-My personal favorite is [otf](https://github.com/leg100/otf).
+As mentioned above, there are plenty of opensource alternatives.
+My personal favourite is [otf](https://github.com/leg100/otf).
 But does not come with any support, you manager might not like that.
 Any how, keep building `Au Revoir`.